 These flavors are thought to have several medicinal properties and collaborate with cannabinoids to ensure a therapeutic relief to patients.
-Both of them create what is known as an "entourage effect".
+Both of them together create what is known as an "entourage effect".
 This is what enhances the unique therapeutic properties of the cannabis plant.

 How Do Terpenes Interact With Our Bodies?

 Terpenes interact with the endocannabinoid system of the human body and work with cannabinoids to increase their therapeutic benefits.
 These different terpenes have different and unique properties.
 For example, a particular terpene may be characteristically either energizing or sedating.
-Therefore, it is essential to understand their role.
+Therefore, it is essential to understand their roles.
 This will help you find the various products that best fit your lifestyle.

 Specific terpenes may be controlled and regulated in products containing CBD to induce the different effects or to improve the aromatic profile of the CBD product.
 The current research in this field is important in understanding how terpenes and their regulation in CBD products can be used to improve wellness.
-Many people and brands in the CBD space believe that the study and understanding of terpenes can help to further understand the future and direction of the CBD and cannabis industry.
+Many people and brands in the CBD space believe that the study and understanding of terpenes can help to further the future and direction of the CBD and cannabis industry.

 List Of Major Cannabis Terpenes

-This terpene is not only found in cannabis but also found in lavender.
+This terpene is not only found in cannabis but also in lavender.
 It has incredible anti-inflammatory and sedative properties.
 It has also shown promise as an anti-epileptic agent.

 This terpene is one of the most abundant.
 It is not only found in cannabis, but in rosemary, pine needles, and also parsley.
-It has several potential effects which include memory retention, anti-inflammation and anxiety treatment.
+It has several potential effects which include memory retention, anti-inflammation, and anxiety treatment.

-Other terpenes include but are not limited to the following;
+Other terpenes include but are not limited to the following:

-- Alpha-pinene and Beta-pinene
+Alpha-pinene and beta-pinene

-- Delta 3 Carene
+Delta 3 carene